 ¿Habla español?
 Más información sobre el delito de posesión de marihuana de Nevada.

 Arrested in California?
-Go to our article on California marijuana possession laws.
+Go to our article on Health & Safety Code 11357 HS.

 Arrested in Colorado?
 Go to our article on Colorado marijuana laws.

 - NRS 678D.200.
 See also Katelyn Newberg, Nevada’s drug classification for cannabis ruled unconstitutional, Las Vegas Review-Journal (September, 14, 2022)(“[This] ruling will prevent people from being prosecuted for marijuana-related crimes under laws that only apply to Schedule 1 drugs but don’t specifically reference marijuana.”).

 - 21 U.S.C. § 844; Shea Johnson, “First in the state, Las Vegas approves marijuana lounges,” Las Vegas Review-Journal (May 1, 2019).
 Ken Liptak, Biden pardons all federal offenses of simple marijuana possession in first major steps toward decriminalization, CNN (October 6, 2022).